 The National Academy of Sciences' panel released its report on biosolids (www.nap.edu/books/0309084865/html), claiming that there is no documented evidence that biosolids applied under EPA's 503 sludge rule has ever harmed public health or the environment.
 The panel drew heavily upon Lewis' prepublication and in-press papers to write sections dealing with gaps in the science used to support the safety of biosolids.
 All credits to Lewis' contributions, however, disappeared before the final version of the report was published.
-The last citation was removed after NAS panel member Greg Kester complained to Panel Chair Thomas Burke that Lewis' work should not be "elevated," and EPA should not be "criticized."
-Kester was the Biosolids Coordinator for Wisconsin.
+The last citation was removed after NAS panel member Greg Kester, Wisconsin's Biosolids Coordinator, complained to Panel Chair Thomas Burke that Lewis' work should not be "elevated," and EPA should not be "criticized."